lopezgarridolab/lopezgarridolab.github.io/people/octavio.md

 The

-Biophysics of growth and competition
+Biological physics of growth and competition

 Email: reyesmatte@evolbio.mpg.de